Starting over at 40 with nothing, on the one hand, may be a nice place to reset things. Personally, professionally, socially and environmentally.

 Remember it’s not what you earn but what you keep that matters.

-Once you review your spending, you might well see if you can increase your savings rate without much change in lifestyle.
+Once you review your spending, you might see if you can increase your savings rate without much lifestyle change.

 Of course, you can see how frugal you want to go to maximise your savings rate.
 As far as you can comfortably but may not much further.